A Complete Guide On Car Brake Drums

 Brake drums are an important part of drum brakes.
 Together with the brake shoe, a brake drum will form a friction pair, which would decelerate the rotation of the wheel.
 The job of the brake drum is to absorb and discharge the heat which is generated during braking.
 Now you must be curious to know more about car brake drums.
 If that is the case, then you have arrived at the right location.
 Keep on reading further to know everything about car brake drums.

-What Is Brake Drum?
+What Is A Car Brake Drum?

-Drum brake generally means a brake in which shoes press on the internal surface of the drum.
-Now when the shoes would press on the outside of the drum, then it is generally known as a clasp brake.
+Drum brake means a brake in which shoes press on the internal surface of the drum.
+Now when the shoes would press on the outside of the drum, then it is known as a clasp brake.
 When the drum would be pinched between two shoes, which is the same as a conventional disc brake, then it was known as a pinch drum brake.
 An associated type known as a band brake utilizes a flexible belt or "band" wrapping around the outside of a drum.

-Important Features Of Brake Drum
+What Are The Important Features Of My Car Brake Drum?

 Here are some essential features of brake drum:

 - Drum brakes should provide more braking force than an equal diameter disc brake.

 - Drum brakes should last longer because drum brakes have increased friction contact area than a disc.

 - Drum brakes should be cheaper to manufacture than disc brakes.